 Baseline Profile H.264 Encoder

 The H264-BP-E core from Alma Technologies is an advanced self-contained hardware H.264 encoder that conforms to the ITU-T H.264 Constrained Baseline Profile.
 This core is also available in ALL-Intra (H264-BPI-E) and Light Motion Estimation engine (H264-BP-E-LME) encoding configurations.
 It supports the real time encoding of 8-bit 4:2:0 video streams up to Profile Level 5.2.
-The H264-BP-E is available for ASIC or Intel, Lattice, Microsemi and Xilinx FPGA and SoC based designs.
+The H264-BP-E is available for ASIC or AMD-Xilinx, Efinix, Intel, Lattice and Microchip FPGA and SoC based designs.

 The encoder accepts the uncompressed video data in planar, interleaved, or macroblock scan format.
 It outputs standalone, standard compliant, Annex B NAL byte stream.
 No post processing on the output stream, other than (for example) stroring, muxing or transmitting, is required.
 The output NAL byte stream can be decoded, as is, by any ITU-T H.264 compliant decoder that satisfies the Level requirements of the stream and conforms to the Constrained Baseline, or higher, ITU-T H.264 Profile.

 The H264-BP-E requires minimal host intervention as it only needs to be programmed once per video sequence.
 Once programmed, it can encode an arbitrary number of video frames without needing any CPU, GPU, or other type of support by the host system.